Stroke (Apoplexy) Recognize and Help

 How do I recognize a stroke?

-People may also have the following problems:
+Affected people may also have the following problems:

 - loss of balance, dizziness;

-- seeing double or blurred vision;
+- double vision or blurred vision;

 - sudden severe headache;

-- nausea, possibly vomiting (Warning: risk of choking!);
+- nausea, possibly vomiting (warning: risk of choking!);

-- reduced consciousness up to loss of consciousness.
+- reduced consciousness up to unconsciousness.

 What to do if you suspect a stroke?

-If you suspect that you or the person in front of you may be having a stroke, please call the emergency number immediately at 112! " Time is brain"!
+If you suspect that you or the person in front of you is having a stroke, call the emergency number immediately: 112!
+"Time is brain"!

-T Time: Do not waste time!
-If you notice problems in F, A or S, call the emergency number at 112 immediately. " Time is brain"!
+T Time: Dont waste time!
+If you notice any signs in F, A, or S, call the emergency number immediately at 112.
+"Time is brain"!

-T Time: Do not waste time!
-If you notice problems in F, A or S, call the emergency number at 112 immediately. " Time is brain"!
+T Time: Dont waste time!
+If you notice any signs in F, A, or S, call the emergency number immediately at 112.
+"Time is brain"!

 What else is important?